ceyzeriat/nanosat-control/README.rst

 It does not control the antenna nor predicts the next transit, which is `Gpredict`_‘s task.

+Don't forget to check out the website: `www.nanosat-control.com`_.

 .. _`www.nanosat-control.com`: http://www.nanosat-control.com/
 .. _`Gpredict`: http://gpredict.oz9aec.net/